EdanToledo/Stoix/README.md

 ## Code Philosophy 🧘

-The current code in Stoix is initially **largely** taken and subsequently adapted from [Mava](mava).
-As Mava develops, Stoix will hopefully adopt their optimisations.
+The current code in Stoix was initially **largely** taken and subsequently adapted from [Mava](mava).
+As Mava develops, Stoix will hopefully adopt their optimisations that are relevant for single-agent RL.
 Like Mava, Stoix is not designed to be a highly modular library and is not meant to be imported.
 Our repository focuses on simplicity and clarity in its implementations while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.
 Stoix follows a similar design philosophy to [CleanRL][cleanrl] and [PureJaxRL][purejaxrl], where we allow for some code duplication to enable readability, easy reuse, and fast adaptation.

 ## Overview 🦜